Chances of getting into George Mason University

 |Less than 21||Low||<60%|

 You will need very good grades in high school to get into George Mason University.
 The average high school GPA of the admitted freshman class at George Mason University was 3.66 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #5 in Virginia for highest average GPA.
 If your high school grades are above the average 3.66 GPA, you have a very good chance of being admitted as Mason accepts 81% of all applicants.